the-argus/rit-gdc-talks/ritlug_real_zig_talk.md

 - Multithreaded is hard and borrow checker guarantees really help in this case
 - No Sync or Send traits
 - Worse mutex API, its not a smart pointer
+- No ARC in standard lib

 ---

 ### How zig wins in multithreaded UB department

+- All the runtime abstractions such as ARCs, mutexes, semaphores, thread pool, wait groups, atomics, and RWLocks exist in Zig
 - Situations where allocators handle lifetimes can simplify multithreaded code
 - native coroutine support is coming to Zig